magento/devdocs/guides/v2.0/architecture/archi_perspectives/arch_layers.md

    </tbody>
 </table>

-Other namespaces under `Magento\Framework` that will interest extension developers:</p>
+Other namespaces under `Magento\Framework` that will interest extension developers:

 <table>
     <tbody>